 Joining a new ball

 Skeins of yarn come in different weights and lengths, so, unless you have an unusually large ball of yarn, you will finish a ball at some point in your scarf.
 To keep going you will need to start a new ball of yarn, at least once.
 For instructions on joining a new ball of yarn check out our tutorial here.

 Once your scarf reaches 57 inches (or 3 inches short of your desired length), you remove your markers and knit every row for 3 inches.

-Bind off all stitches and cut your yarn, leaving a 4 or 5 inch tail.
-Voila a scarf!
-You will notice 2 things about your new garment, the first is that there are some literal loose ends, and the second is that it seems to ‘pinch in’ where there is ribbing.
-There are 2 simple finishing steps to take: blocking and weaving in your ends and blocking.
+You will notice 2 things, the first is that there are some literal loose ends, and the second is that it seems to ‘pinch in’ where there is ribbing.
+There are two simple finishing steps to take: weaving in your ends and blocking.
 It is tempting to skip that last step, but don’t!
 Blocking your knits evens out small changes in tension, gives your knit a wash, and evens out the ribbing and garter stitch.
 Trust me on this one.